Love in the Villa: Soundtrack

 Ryan Shore composed the original score for the film.

 Release

 The film was released on September 1, 2022 on Netflix.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 50 out of 100, based on five critics, indicating "mixed or average" reviews.

 Prateek Sur of Outlook India gave it a rating of 2/5.
-Adrian Horton of Guardian also gave it a rating of 2/5 and calls it an "immediately forgettable Netflix romcom."
+Adrian Horton of Guardian also gave it a rating of 2/5 and called it an "immediately forgettable Netflix romcom."

 Awards and nominations

 Ryan Shore received a 2023 Music+Sound Awards Best Original Feature Score nomination.
 This film was also nominated for the Best Music Supervision for a Non-Theatrically Released Film at 13th Annual Guild of Music Supervisors Awards.